-We are inviting your Year 3 pupils, alongside every Year 3 class across London to take part in the largest group portrait ever made.
+We invited every Year 3 class across London to take part in the largest group portrait ever made.

 This will be an epic picture of our city’s pupils and our rich civic diversity in a unique programme for London’s seven and eight-year-olds to explore their hopes and futures in an entirely free to access programme focussed on identity, belonging, inclusion and citizenship.

 During 2018-19, a Tate photographer will visit schools across the capital, taking class photographs for the artist to form a vast exhibition of tens of thousands of Year 3 pupils.
 The photographs will be centre stage for six months next year in the prestigious Duveen Galleries at Tate Britain.

 By taking part, pupils will see themselves in one of the most compelling British artworks of our time at the heart of the nation’s collection, and your school will be able to engage with the wealth of free programme resources offering rich routes in to PSHE, Literacy, Citizenship, Art and Design.

 Participating schools will be able to sign up to the free teacher CPD and online opportunities all supporting creativity and curriculum learning.